Kristina01111000/WordPressTheme/README.md

 	-> work on loading speed of front page,
 		-> img problem or server speed problem
 	-> get word document from dr w
+		-> needed to fill in all missing text everywhere

 To do: